BetonQuest/BetonQuest/docs/Documentation/Frequently-Asked-Questions.md

 You have incorrect YAML syntax in your conversation file.
 Usually it's because you started a line with `!` or `&`, forgot colons or made some weird things with apostrophes.

-## How to get a formatted version of the BlockObjective's variables?
+## How to get a formatted version of the BlockObjective's placeholders?
-The math variable is perfect for this.
+The math placeholder is perfect for this.
 `/papi parse USER %betonquest_BlockVar:math.calc:|objective.test.left|%`

 ## How to display "1 / 10" in objective notify